istio/istio.io/content/en/docs/setup/install/webhook/index.md

         --injection-path sidecar-injector-webhook.yaml
     {{< /text >}}

-1. Check the Sidecar Injector webhook is working by verifying that Sidecar Injector injects a sidecar container into an example pod:
+1. To check that the sidecar injector webhook is working, verify that the webhook injects a sidecar container into an example pod with the following commands:

     {{< text bash >}}
     $ kubectl create namespace test-injection; kubectl label namespaces test-injection istio-injection=enabled